huanfachen/DSSS_2025/README.md

 # CASA0007 module repo
-This repo contains lecture notes and practical notebooks for CASA0007 Quantitative Methods, which is part of **CASA MSc/MRes Urban Spatial Science** programme.
+This repo contains lecture notes and practical notebooks for CASA0006 Data Science for Spatial Systems, which is part of **CASA MSc/MRes Urban Spatial Science** programme.

-The website is here: https://huanfachen.github.io/QM/.
+The website is here: https://huanfachen.github.io/DSSS_2025/.

 ## Notes for Editors